rpucella/Class-Chat/README.md

 To re-deploy:

+    yarn deploy

+which is just an abbreviation for:

     yarn build
     gcloud app deploy

-Note that the creates a new version, the old version is still around - it should be deleted manually?
+Note that the creates a new version, the old version is still around - it should be deleted manually from the google cloud console, or via

+    gcloud app versions list
+    gcloud app versions delete

-This requires an `app.yaml` file containing at least:
+It requires an `app.yaml` file containing at least:

     runtime: nodejs14